adfresca/sdk-unity/README.md

 #### Android

-Before you start, you need to have your GCM project number from Google API Console, and set GCM API Key value to our [Dashboard](https://admin.adfresca.com).
+Before you start, you need to have your GCM project number from Google API Console, and set GCM API Key value to our [Dashboard](https://dashboard.nudge.do).
 Please refer to '[Android Push Notification Guide](https://adfresca.zendesk.com/entries/28526764)'

-1) Add some codes to AndroidManifest.xml
+1) Add codes to AndroidManifest.xml

 ```xml
 <manifest>